-The rapid demise of the Weinstein Co., once one of the most successful movie studios in Hollywood, should have every CEO wondering: What skeletons does my organization have in the closet?
+The rapid demise of the Weinstein Co., once one of the most successful movie studios in Hollywood, as well as the recent news about Matt Lauer and Garrison Keillor should have every CEO wondering: What skeletons does my organization have in the closet?
 And how could they destroy the value of my company’s brands, or the company itself?

 The sexual harassment allegations leveled against Harvey Weinstein by numerous women over decades of his career are especially egregious, even if Weinstein denies them.
 They are also especially dangerous to a company whose “product” is inextricably tied to public perception.

 Victims of harassment in the workplace now can tell their stories in any number of places other than (or in addition to) a lawsuit: Twitter, LinkedIn, Facebook and Tumblr, to name a few.

 But it would be a mistake to assume sexual harassment is only a problem for high-profile media and entertainment companies.
 The internet has fueled a shift in power across the entire workplace.
 Victims of harassment in the workplace now can tell their stories in any number of places other than (or in addition to) a lawsuit: Twitter, LinkedIn, Facebook and Tumblr, to name a few.
 How would your customers react to similar claims against your organization?

 A reassessment of risk is in order.
 For many years, companies have been able to assess with actuarial precision the financial risks of product defects.
 That basic calculation – potential cost of a bad outcome times the risk of an occurrence – is built into the thinking of managers and directors and drives the decision-making process at most companies.

 That calculation won’t work with harassment, though.
 By the time your lawyers are in settlement negotiations with the next harassment victim, a chain of bad decisions has allowed a dysfunctional culture to persist, and potentially to pollute every product you sell to the public.